TRACE Prize for Investigative Reporting – Uncovering Commercial Bribery

 Donatella Lorch, Freelance reporter, formerly with The New York Times, NBC News and Newsweek, currently based in Ankara, Turkey.

-The 2018 award be open for submissions in the autumn of 2017.
-Any queries should be emailed to Caitlin Seymour, email@example.com.
+Completed applications or queries should be emailed to Caitlin Seymour, email@example.com.

 Previous Winners of the TRACE Prize for Investigative Reporting